 Chairs or seats of any kind, including shooting sticks, are not permitted at our ticketed events for safety reasons.
 Mobility aids will be accepted but please do not bring any seating with you to the event as it will not be allowed into the festival site.

 Reserved seating is available at the Main Stage Viewing Platform and the Ground Level Viewing Area for customers with pre-booked tickets only.
-These tickets have now sold out for all 2023 shows, with the exception of All Things Orchestral on June 23rd, and there will not be any upgrades available on the day.

 Customers with the following ticket types have access to the Great Oak Terrace but please note this area is also standing only and no seating is available: